juangarcesco/Build-a-Kitty-Ipsum-Translator/review.md

 -------------------------------------------------------------------------------------------------------------------------

-54. grep is a command for searching for patterns in text.
+**54. grep is a command for searching for patterns in text.
 You can use it like this: grep '<pattern>' <filename>.
-Use it to search for the pattern meow in the kitty_ipsum_1.txt file. grep 'meow' kitty_ipsum_1.txt
+Use it to search for the pattern meow in the kitty_ipsum_1.txt file.** grep 'meow' kitty_ipsum_1.txt

+`grep 'meow' kitty_ipsum_1.txt`

+**Notas:**
+grep: Es el comando para buscar texto en archivos.
+'meow': Es el término de búsqueda; en este caso, busca la palabra o cadena "meow". kitty_ipsum_1.txt: Es el archivo donde se realiza la búsqueda.

-55. It showed you all the lines that contain meow somewhere in them, but it’s a little messy.
-View the manual of grep to see if you can find anything to help.
+**55. It showed you all the lines that contain meow somewhere in them, but it’s a little messy.
+View the manual of grep to see if you can find anything to help.**

-man grep
+`man grep`

 56. That's a lot of options.
 Use grep to search for the meow pattern in the same file, but add that --color flag to see if it's a little more helpful.